My Masonry Stove and Others

 When I was building my house, I decided to install a northern European style masonry heater that differs from a typical wood stove in several ways:

-- You load the fire box and burn it hot.
+• You load the fire box and burn it HOT.
 Because the fire gets all the air it needs the combustion is very efficient with little smoke or creosote in the exhaust gases.
-Instead of going right up the chimney, the hot combustion gases follow a serpentine path and transfer heat to the walls of the masonry path they go through.
-Therefore, the fire lasts about an hour, but the heat soaked into the masonry mass radiates out for a day.
+Then, instead of going right up the chimney, the hot combustion gas follows a long, serpentine path so it transfers most of its heat to the walls of the masonry path.
+Therefore, the fire lasts about 45 minutes or an hour (depending on the thickness of the wood), but the heat soaked into the masonry mass radiates out for a day.
 It is a very even heat.
 We burn twice a day when it really gets really cold (does not get above freezing even during the day).

 Disadvantages

-After 14 years of depending on the masonry stove for all of my winter heat without problems, I cannot imagine returning to the noisy, unreliable furnaces that I used to have to deal with.
-However, the disadvantages or things to get used to are not lost on me.
+After a quarter century of depending on my wood-fired masonry stove for all of my winter heat without problems, I cannot imagine returning to the noisy, unreliable furnaces that I used to have to deal with.
+However, the disadvantages, or things to get used to, are not lost on me.

-- It takes up more space than a typical metal stove (“architectural feature” is the way one company put it.
+• It takes up more space than a typical metal stove (“architectural feature” is the way one company put a positive spin on it).

-- There is an up front investment of thousands of dollars just for the core.
-That does not include the foundation (the heater is very heavy), chimney--and skilled labor if you hire someone to install it.
-This is not one of those ready-made soapstone stoves that you plunk down anywhere.
-The core must be faced with a masonry material.
-I used river stone, and it was a lot of work.
+• There was an up front investment of thousands of dollars just for the core.
+That did not include the footer and block foundation (the heater is very heavy), chimney--and skilled labor if you hire someone to install it.
+Mine is not one of those ready-made soapstone stoves that almost ready to go.
+The core had be faced with a masonry material, usually brick.
+I used river stone, and it was more work (although even after 25 years I marvel at the beauty of river rocks).
 I do not have any backup heat, but most people would, and that would be an additional expense.
 I think the "rocket stove" movement might be a reaction to the high cost of traditional masonry stoves.

-- The wood needs to be split and seasoned (dried out).
+• The wood needs to be split and seasoned (dried out).
 This means keeping it out of the rain, too.
 Actually, any kind of wood stove should get dry wood.
 Masonry heaters work best if you select wood that's all roughly the same thickness.
 If you have a lot of skinny wood and one thick piece with knots, it's inefficient.
 The big piece that take's longer to burn will keep you from closing the chimney top (see f)) in a timely manner.
-Instead, try to select pieces of wood for a burn that you think will be burned at about the same rate.
-And even then, about half way through the burn you should use a long poker to drag any wood that's not burning fast to the front where the air intake is.
+Instead, when loading, try to select pieces of wood for a burn that you think will be burned at about the same rate.
+And even then, about half way through the burn you should use a long poker to drag any wood that's not burning fast to the front where the air intake is, to make it burn faster.

-- As with the preceding item, this actually applies to all wood stoves, too: Chimneys that go up an outside wall--exposed on 3 sides to the outside cold air, in other words--are a bad idea.
+• As with the "wood should be dry no matter what stove" above, the following actually applies to all wood stoves, too: Chimneys that go up an outside wall--exposed on 3 sides to the outside cold air, in other words--are a bad idea.
 In particular regarding masonry stoves, the envelope of cold air they harbor makes starting a new fire difficult because it doesn't draw properly until the cold air is replaced with hot air.
 Having a chimney inside the house gives you a warm air envelope in the chimney ready to start drawing right away.
-The inside chimney adds to the efficiency, acts as a heat sink and radiates out more heat into the ho use..
+The inside chimney adds to the efficiency, acts as a heat sink and radiates out more heat that radiates into the house.
 Because the chimney is warmer, creosote from the exhaust gases are not as prone to condensing in the chimney.
-I have not had to clean the chimney in 10 years of use.
+I have not had to clean the chimney.
+Of course, having a chimney inside takes up yet more indoor space and it can be a nightmare if you are trying to retrofit it into an old house.

-- It helps if your floor plan on the level that you have the heater is open, to distribute the heat.
+• It helps if your floor plan on the level that you have the heater is open, to distribute the heat.
 There are no big walls between our kitchen, dining room and living room.
 There is a closed off laundry room/ bathroom off in a corner of the house that is considerably cooler.
+When the temperature goes below 0 degrees Fahrenheit we open the faucets a bit to drip overnight

-- My unit has an "air wash" glass door, which means the intake air to combust the wood rushes in from slots just above and just below the door.
+• My unit has an "air wash" glass door, which means the intake air to combust the wood rushes in from slots just above and just below the door.
 This keeps most of the smoke away from the glass, so we don't have to clean the glass door very often.
 However, the upper bake oven door does not have this feature and so blackens after a couple of burns.
 That said, I still like the bake oven.
-It's a bit messy but not hard to clean.
+The glass is not hard to clean.
+Here is a tip.
+You can just wipe the glass with damp paper or something to remove most of the soot (but but don't do it when the glass is hot--could crack from thermal shock!).
+Then, if you want to get rid of that last bit of stuff on the glass, just dip moist paper in the ashes and rub it on.
+It instantly cuts through the stuff that seems to be baked on.
+Then wipe off the ash with more moist paper.

 I bought a stainless steel coil and installed it in the heater to heat some of the domestic hot water (showers, laundry, dish-washing) for my family.
-To be practical, however, you really need a tank above (mine is on the second floor) so it can thermosiphon continuously by convection.
+To keep it simple and avoid circulation pumps and thermal switches, however, you really need a hot water tank above (mine is on the second floor) so it can thermosiphon continuously by convection.

 Operating Tips